KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/globalconfigure.jpg)

-Select columns on the left using CTRL + column click, next select properties on the right to be applied across selected columns.
+Select columns on the left using CTRL + column click.

+Next select properties on the right to be applied across selected columns.

 ![Screenshot](img/multicolumn.jpg)